open/close all folders

 - In the pilot for Modern Family, it seems as if three separate stories are being told, until the big reveal at the end.

-- The CSI: Crime Scene Investigation episode "Toe Tags" is split into four different cases, each investigated by a different member(s) of the CSI team.
+- The CSI episode "Toe Tags" is split into four different cases, each investigated by a different member(s) of the CSI team.

-- The Simpsons has some episodes that might qualify— most obviously the "Treehouse of Horrors" Halloween episodes, but also "22 Short Films about Springfield", the "Run Lola Run" episode and "The Simpsons Spin-Off Showcase".
+- The Simpsons has some episodes that might qualify— most obviously the "Treehouse of Horror" Halloween episodes, but also "22 Short Films about Springfield", and "The Simpsons Spin-Off Showcase".

 - Futurama has its two Anthology of Interest episodes, which feature Fry, Bender and Leela suggesting plots to a machine that can create a simulation of anything asked of it.

-- The Avatar The Last Airbender episode "Tales of Ba Sing Se", a Day in the Life Breather Episode showing the main characters wandering around the city.
+- The Avatar: The Last Airbender episode "Tales of Ba Sing Se" is broken down into different chapters, each showing a Day in the Life of one of the main characters.

 - Also "Almost Got 'Em," where each villain tells a story about how he or she almost defeated Batman.
 A bit more Framing Device heavy than other examples, but it's still a series of vignettes.

-- Family Guy had this in its "Viewer Mail" and "Stephen King" episodes.
+- Family Guy had this in its "Viewer Mail" (Family Guy Viewer Mail #1 and #2), the "Stephen King" episode (Three Kings), and the Fractured Fairy Tales episode ("Grimm Job").

 - My Little Pony: Friendship Is Magic has "The Cutie Mark Chronicles," which has a story for how each of the mane cast got their cutie marks.